The purpose of this document is to:

 - reasons to check a current maintenance plan;

-- impact assessment and process to be followed;
+- risk assessment and process to be followed to modify the maintenance plan;

 - monitoring conditions (e.g. justification methods, verification, validation, documentation, roles, skills and knowledge).